Daylight Energy Fatigue. 🌤️

-People can easily confuse the DEF with eyestrain, which is a completely different subject.
-Eyestrain deals with conditions like pupillary muscle atrophy, milky lens or focal degradation or retinal burn by staring at high intensity light source.
+People can easily confuse DEF with eyestrain, which is a completely different issue.
+Eyestrain deals with actual medical conditions like pupillary muscle atrophy, or milky lens, or focal degradation, or a retinal burn by staring down a high-intensity light source.

-If you are tired after your dayjob in front of a computer screen, do not pop open a book to read because your eyes, mind and the body need rest together.
+If you are tired after your day at work sitting in front of a computer, do not pop open a physical book to read because your mind and the body need good rest.

 Updated on Dec’ 18, 2020: Thanks to a hat-tip by a friend on Twitter, I learned that this topic was under active research until recently.
 Research on discoveries of molecular mechanisms controlling the circadian rhythm led professors Michael Young, Michael Rosbash and Jeffrey C. Hall to win the Nobel Prize for medicine in 2017.
 Just missed! 😜